everypolitician/compare_with_wikidata/README.md

     {{Politician scraper comparison end}}

+### Template parameters

-The meaning of those parameters is as follows:
+The meaning of the parameters above is as follows:

 * **WIKIDATA-SPARQL-QUERY**: this query should find all the Wikidata items you want to compare, and have both both `?item`